-- (13aa) The awarding of public contracts for certain audiovisual and radio media services by media providers should allow aspects of cultural or social significance to be taken into account which render application of procurement rules inappropriate.
-For these reasons, an exception must therefore be made for public service contracts, awarded by the media service providers themselves, for the purchase, development, production or co-production of off-the-shelf programmes and other preparatory services, such as those relating to scripts or artistic performances necessary for the production of the programme.
-It should also be clarified that this exclusion should apply equally to broadcast media services as well as on-demand services (non-linear services).
-However, this exclusion should not apply to the supply of technical equipment necessary for the production, co-production and broadcasting of such programmes. - (13aab)It should be recalled that arbitration and conciliation services and other similar forms of alternative dispute resolution are usually provided by bodies or individuals which are agreed on, or selected, in a manner which cannot be governed by procurement rules [Cf. Recital 26 of Directive 2004/18/EC].
-It should be clarified that the Directive should not apply to service contracts for the provision of such services, whatever their denomination under national law. - (13a) A certain number of legal services are rendered by service providers that are designated by a court or tribunal of a Member State, involve representation of clients in judicial proceedings by lawyers, must be provided by notaries or are connected with the exercise of official authority.
-Such legal services are usually provided by bodies or individuals designated or selected in a manner which cannot be governed by procurement rules, such may for instance be the case for the designation of State Attorneys in certain Member States; they should consequently be excluded from the scope of this Directive. - (13b) It is appropriate to specify that the notion of financial instruments as referred to in this Directive is given the same meaning as in other Internal Market legislation and, in view of the recent creation of the European Financial Stability Facility, it should be stipulated that operations conducted with that facility should be excluded from the scope of this Directive.
-It should finally be clarified that loans, whether or not these are in connection with the issue or other operations concerning securities or other financial instruments, should be excluded from the scope of the Directive.
+- (24) It should be recalled that arbitration and conciliation services and other similar forms of alternative dispute resolution are usually provided by bodies or individuals which are agreed on, or selected, in a manner which cannot be governed by procurement rules.
+It should be clarified that this Directive does not apply to service contracts for the provision of such services, whatever their denomination under national law. - A certain number of legal services are rendered by service providers that are designated by a court or tribunal of a Member State, involve representation of clients in judicial proceedings by lawyers, must be provided by notaries or are connected with the exercise of official authority.
+Such legal services are usually provided by bodies or individuals designated or selected in a manner which cannot be governed by procurement rules, such as for instance the designation of State Attorneys in certain Member States.
+Those legal services should therefore be excluded from the scope of this Directive. - (26) It is appropriate to specify that the notion of financial instruments as referred to in this Directive is given the same meaning as in other internal market legislation and, in view of the recent creation of the European Financial Stability Facility and the European Stability Mechanism, it should be stipulated that operations conducted with that Facility and that Mechanism should be excluded from the scope of this Directive.
+It should finally be clarified that loans, whether or not they are in connection with the issuing of securities or other financial instruments or other operations therewith, should be excluded from the scope of this Directive.

-- (13c) It should be recalled that Article 5(1) of Regulation (EC) No 1370/2007 of the European Parliament and of the Council of 23 October 2007 on public passenger transport services by rail and by road and repealing Council Regulations (EEC) Nos 1191/69 and 1107/7014 explicitly provides that Directives 2004/17/EC and 2004/18/EC apply to (public) service contracts for public passenger transport services by bus or tram, whereas the Regulation applies to service concessions for public passenger transport by bus or tram.
-It should furthermore be recalled that the Regulation continues to apply to (public) service contracts as well as service concessions for public passenger transport by railway or metro.
-To clarify the relations between this Directive and the Regulation, it should be provided explicitly that the provisions of this Directive should not be applicable to public service contracts for the provision of public passenger transport services by rail or metro, the award of which should continue to be subject to the provisions of the Regulation.
-Insofar as the Regulation leaves it to national law to depart from the rules laid down by it, Member States may continue to provide in their national law that public service contracts for public passenger transport services by rail or metro have to be awarded by a contract award procedure following their general public procurement rules. - (13ca) This Directive should not apply to certain emergency services where these are performed by non-profit organisations or associations, since the particular nature of these organisations would be difficult to preserve in case the service providers would have to be chosen in accordance with the procedures set out in this Directive.
-However, the exclusion should not be extended beyond the strict necessary; it should therefore be set out excplicitly that patient transport ambulance services should not be excluded.
-In that context it is furthermore necessary to clarify that CPV Group 601 " Land Transport Services" does not cover ambulance services, to be found in CPV class 8514.
-It should therefore be clarified that services within CPV code 85143000-3 consisting exclusively of patient transport ambulance services in general would also be subject to the light regime if the value of the patient transport ambulance services were greater than the value of other ambulance services;
+It should be recalled that Article 5(1) of Regulation (EC) No 1370/2007 of the (27)European Parliament and of the Council explicitly provides that Directives 2004/17/EC and 2004/18/EC apply, respectively, to service contracts and public service contracts for public passenger transport services by bus or tramway, whereas Regulation (EC) No 1370/2007 applies to service concessions for public passenger transport by bus or tramway.
+It should furthermore be recalled that that Regulation continues to apply to public service contracts as well as to service concessions for public passenger transport by rail or metro.
+To clarify the relationship between this Directive and Regulation (EC) No 1370/2007, it should be provided explicitly that this Directive should not be applicable to public service contracts for the provision of public passenger transport services by rail or metro, the award of which should continue to be subject to that Regulation.
+In so far as Regulation (EC) No 1370/2007 leaves it to national law to depart from the rules laid down in that Regulation, Member States should be able to continue to provide in their national law that public service contracts for public passenger transport services by rail or metro are to be awarded by a contract award procedure following their general public procurement rules.